Class times Wednesdays 4-6.30pm, Caldwell 213

 No class – Thanksgiving Break

-Each student will also be required to give one 15-minute in-class presentation during the semester.
+In class presentation: Each student will also be required to give one 15-minute in-class presentation during the semester.
 I will ask you to email me your top three choices for date/topic after the first class.
 I will then put together a schedule for the presentations.